tatobi/aws-quickstart-openvpn/README.md

 # AWS Quick Start for OpenVPN

-Deploy secure OpenVPN easy-to-use connection to an existing AWS VPC in 2 minutes, via a single click.
+Deploy secure OpenVPN tunnel to an existing AWS VPC in 2 minutes.
+Clients tested on Windows, Linux, Mac OSX and Android.

-## Deploy to regions
+## Single click deploy to AWS regions

 Click on the AWS QuicKstart URLs __below__ to deploy different AWS regions.
 They will open the AWS CloudFormnation stacks page, the you need just give a few options and start it.